jpmcb/blog/content/talks.md

 {{< youtube gjIl5Sfh2QQ >}}

 ---
-### Distributed Shared Team Configurations With Oh-My-Zsh
+### Deserted Island DevOps 2022: Distributed Shared Team Configurations With Oh-My-Zsh

 Team knowledge, configurations, and infrastructure access can be challenging in a distributed world.
 Have you ever asked “what’s that command we use?” or “Where are the secrets to access that environment?” - well this talk is for you!